rcy1314/nand/README.md

 ### Notice

   This project makes requests to external resources
-  including a cors-proxy, nsfw api, and any asset(s)
+  including a cors-proxy, nsfw api, and any asset(s).

 License
 ----